-Video: 'David Frost confronts Richard Nixon on Watergate scandal'
+Video: 'David Frost extracts apology from Richard Nixon in famed interview'

 (Wednesday, May 4, 1977, 7:30-9:00 p.m.
 EDT) — In the first of a four-part series of exclusive interviews by David Frost, former President Richard M. Nixon said tonight that he had “let the American people down” by lying, disregarding his constitutional oath and abetting the Watergate cover-up while in the White House ( click here to watch an extended video from the interviews).
 Continue reading Nixon tells Frost he ‘let the American people down’ 40 years ago this hour #OnThisDay #OTD (May 4 1977)

 (Thursday, May 3, 2007, 8:00 p.m.-9:30 p.m.
 EDT) — Ten Republican presidential candidates held their first debate of the 2008 race tonight at the Ronald Reagan Presidential Library in Simi Valley, California, criticizing the Bush administration’s management the Iraq War but insisting that U.S. troops should not be withdrawn ( click here to watch the full debate).